Chlöe Swarbrick: Climate emergency

 In May 2019 Swarbrick attempted to obtain unanimous leave to pass a motion to declare a climate change emergency.
 This was unsuccessful due to the National Party's opposition to it.

 Fossil fuel divestment

-Swarbrick has advocated for a mandate requiring public funds to divest from fossil fuels.
+In March 2020, Swarbrick advocated for a mandate requiring public funds to divest from fossil fuels.
 She secured a public briefing into ACC, which has nearly $1 billion invested into fossil fuels.
 Swarbrick has publicly challenged the Minister of Finance to use his discretion under the Crown Entities Act to take "action to prevent a climate crisis".
 Her Member's Bill which directs the Government to shift away from fossil fuel investment, currently sits in the ballot.

 "OK boomer"

 In November 2019 Swarbrick responded to then opposition spokesperson for climate change Todd Muller with the phrase "OK boomer" after he interrupted her speech on climate change.
 Swarbrick was commenting on the Zero Carbon bill, which aims to reduce net carbon emissions in New Zealand to zero by 2050, when she used the phrase.
 Although there was little reaction to her comment in Parliament, her two-word throwaway remark became a talking point in media around the world.
 Writing in The Guardian, she said: "My 'OK boomer' comment in parliament was off-the-cuff, albeit symbolic of the collective exhaustion of multiple generations."